Games that are probably the most greatest games in the world that are because I said so and stuff!

-Metal, guns explodey chunks of meat...
+Metal, guns, explodey chunks of meat...
 MEATAL! (*)

 The first PC game I owned. from the second it was installed it blew my mind, and to this day still one of the finest first person shooters out there.

-I played Resident Evil 4 three times in a row and then another two times about a month later.
+I played Resident Evil 4 three times in a row, and then another two times about a month later.
 One of the few games I know completely inside-out.
 Every enemy spawn, trick, treasure and exploit, and I love it.
 The control system is fine and the set pieces absolutely insane.
 It was the first game to really integrate its cinematics into the gameplay seamlessly.
 The Krauser knife fight is absolutely brilliant to this day.

 I finished it on Pro with a broken PS2 controller. (*)

 Much more memorable than Shadow of the Colossus.
-I adore that too, but it always felt like you had a better connection with Yorda, she is so vulnerable and can be snatched away in an instant wheras Agro is invincible and will come running from a million miles away to be by your side.
+I adore that too, but it always felt like you had a better connection with Yorda, she is so vulnerable and can be snatched away in an instant while Agro is invincible and will come running from a million miles away to be by your side.

-The puzzles are wonderfully designed and the final sequences of the game absolutely stunning, there hasn't been another game quite like it.
+The puzzles are wonderfully designed and the final sequences of the game absolutely stunning.
+There hasn't been another game quite like it.

 The best Zelda game not made by Nintendo.
 Absolutely gorgeous and annoyingly one of those titles that came at the end of a the PS2's life.
-Far more surprisingly and less talked about, the game has a warmth and sense of humour unmatched by many games of it's type and that will stick with me far beyond it's visual beauty. (*)
+Far more surprisingly and less talked about, Okami has a warmth and sense of humour unmatched by many games of it's type and that will stick with me far beyond it's visual beauty. (*)

 nah-nah-nah-nah nah-nah-nah-nahhhhhhhhhh!!!!! (*)